 The function of time can take on additional meaning when the same information is compared and contrasted across days, weeks, months, or years.
 This level of comparison opens up new ways to look at location data.
 Fortinet’s cloud-based FortiPresence solution makes all this possible by providing such data points as real-time location trends, total visitors, time spent at a location, comparison across areas or sites, and heat maps with animated flows.

 It is obvious why retail was quick to adopt and use location solutions.
-Understanding and improving on the experience of shoppers on their property has high value.
+After all, understanding and improving on the experience of shoppers on their property has high value.
 Guiding shoppers to specific goods or shopping areas can significantly improve sales.
-Customers with a positive experience tend to return, and in a highly competitive market that’s a good result.
+Further, customers with a positive experience tend to return, and in a highly competitive market, that’s a good result.
 However, generating positive experiences for people is not only of interest to retailers.
 This is something that many other industries strive for, and while some (like an airport) may not necessarily feel a need to ‘generate repeat business’, museums, theme parks, and hospitality venues certainly do.
-And airports still have an interest in ensuring that passengers can quickly and easily navigate the airport, as well as access food, restrooms, and shopping along the way to enhance their experience.
+And at the end, airports still have an interest in ensuring that passengers can quickly and easily navigate the airport, as well as access food, restrooms, and shopping along the way to enhance their experience.

 Taking a closer look at how retail uses location information can help other organizations imagine how they can also use that intelligence.
 For example:

 Each of these examples has simple analogs outside of the context of retail.
 An airport (or other transit hub) would certainly like to know how people navigate their physical space, how long they spend waiting, and where they tend to do their waiting.
 Are there ‘dead’ areas that people are not frequenting that could be repurposed or redesigned to better effect?